2i2c-org/infrastructure/docs/contributing/code-review.md

 but are important to do to make progress on the maintenance.
 What does and does not affect user experience is hard to always know.
 This is a list of tasks that we already know don't affect user experience, and can be self merged.
-Whoever merging still is responsible for testing these appropriate, and can always ask for extra review if unsure.
+Whoever merging still is responsible for testing these appropriately, and can always ask for extra review if unsure.

 1. Updating the values for resource allocation in profile lists, with the output of `deployer generate resource-allocation`.
 The time to ask for review is when the logic or